merlinthedev/merlijnthedev/README.md

 - 👋 Hi, I’m @merlinthedev
-- 👀 I’m interested in Web & Software Development
+- 👀 I’m interested in Web & Game Development
-- 💻 I'm currently working on 2D Game Development in C# & Minecraft plugin development in Java
+- 💻 I'm currently working on 3D Game Development in C# & Minecraft plugin development in Java
 - 📫 How to reach me: merlin#2446 on discord. merlinthedev.nl

 <!---